NiallSmith93/Kaya-carbon-clustering/README.md

 # Kaya-carbon-clustering

-EDA and clustering a dataset of countries globally for variables relating to the Kaya identity (carbon emissions, energy consumption, gross domestic product).
+The Kaya identity is an equation which expresses total carbon dioxide emissions as a product of population, GDP, energy consumption and carbon intensity of energy supply.
+This project aims to group or cluster countries globally according to characteristics of the Kaya identity, using several techiniques.
+Specifically, EDA and clustering will be performed on a dataset of 165 countries containing the variables of energy use per capita, CO2 emissions per capita, and gross domestic product per capita, all for the year 2015.